Suddenly, Last Summer (Modern Family)

 "Suddenly, Last Summer" is the first episode of the fifth season of the American sitcom Modern Family, and the series' 97th overall.
 It was aired on September 25, 2013.
 The episode was written by Jeffrey Richman and it was directed by James Bagdonas.
 Cam and Mitchell secretly set up a thrilling marriage proposal, while Gloria is saddened because of Manny going to Colombia.
 Claire and Phil attempt to send off the kids on a vacation to get some alone time.
-Eventually, the episode became the least watched premiere of all seasons of Modern Family.

 Plot

 Gay marriage in California is now legal and Cam (Eric Stonestreet) and Mitch (Jesse Tyler Ferguson) are excited since now they can get married.
 They both start planning for a proposal: Cam asks Gloria (Sofía Vergara) for her help and Mitch asks Claire (Julie Bowen) for her help.
 Mitch, wanting to prove his romance, pretends to be sick and makes Cam drive him home.
 On their way home, though, they have a flat tire.
 As both of them kneel down to fix it, they both agree to marry each other, without actually asking the question, nor having a ring.

 In the meantime, Claire and Phil (Ty Burrell) try to organize a kid-free week so they can be alone by coordinating Luke's (Nolan Gould) summer camp with Alex's (Ariel Winter) volunteering excursion and Haley's (Sarah Hyland) beach trip.

 At the Delgado-Pritchett house, Manny (Rico Rodriguez) gets ready for his first solo trip to Colombia to see Gloria's family.
-Jay (Ed O'Neill) tries to get him ready as fast as possible before he changes his mind, because Jay would have to visit her family in place of Manny were Manny not to go.
+Jay (Ed O'Neill) tries to get him ready as fast as possible before he changes his mind, because Jay would have her family come to visit them, were Manny not to go.